Europe in the 18th Century

 Many countries have sought to maintain an equilibrium between these two sides but according to Karl Marx the center cannot hold, and thus the Left must force the Right to capitulate or the Left will be forced to capitulate.
 Therefore, according to Marx, consensus, toleration, compromise, and mutual respect must be disdained as a "Bourgeois illusion."

-(As a side note, Red was always the color of the Left (for the blood of revolution) and Blue the color of the Right (for royalty) until this past decade when the American Media pulled "The Great Switch" to disassociate Leftist states from the Red of bloody socialist revolutions that left a hundred million dead in the 20th century.)
+(As a side note, Red was always the color of the Left (for the blood of revolution) and Blue the color of the Right (for conservatism) until this past decade when the American Media pulled "The Great Switch" to disassociate Leftist states from the Red of bloody socialist revolutions that left a hundred million dead in the 20th century.)

 My primary sources for this Hub are Europe by Norman Davies; and From Dawn to Decadence: 500 Years of Western Cultural Life by Jacques Barzun.